 If you are heading to the Malecon, go a little further south and visit the Mercado Municipal.
 Often referred to as a farmers market, you will find handicrafts, souvenirs, clothing, textiles, leather goods, jewelry and everything in between.
 There are also food areas with Mexican dishes.
 It is open daily.
 This short video shows the walk from the Malecon to the Mercado.

-Dining In Puerto Vallarta – Mexico
+Dining in Puerto Vallarta, Mexico

 Because of their close proximity to the sea, the Mexican fare in Puerto Vallarta combines Mexican standards with seafood ingredients.
 Ceviche is found at many restaurants and is a combination of fresh raw fish, octopus or shrimp.
-These are cured in citrus juices, herbs, chili peppers, chopped onions and other seasoning.
+These are cured in citrus juices, herbs, chili peppers, chopped onions and other seasoning.ย

 Birria is a meat stew that is marinated in a combination of herbs, spices and chilis and served on a tortilla.
-This combination can vary, and so the taste can be greatly different from one restaurant to another.
+This combination can vary, and so the taste can be greatly different from one restaurant to another.ย

 Plate with bowl of birria stew beside 4 tacos filled with birria with two lime wedges on edge of plate.
 A can of beer sits above the plate and a small bowl of cilantro and small bowl of raw chopped onion sit beside the beer.

 Found at many of the street vendor shops, tacos al pastor are prevalent throughout Puerto Vallarta.
 Inspired by Lebanese immigrants, the meat is marinated and slow cooked on a spit.
-The meat is commonly pork that has been marinated in lime juices, spices, herbs and chilis.
+The meat is commonly pork that has been marinated in lime juices, spices, herbs and chilis.ย

 Chilaquiles are found throughout Mexico, not just in Puerto Vallarta, and are a popular choice for breakfast.
-Crispy tortilla chips are lathered in red or green sauce and are served with chicken or beef and tipped with fried eggs, onions, cream, avocado and cheese.
+Crispy tortilla chips are lathered in red or green sauce and are served with chicken or beef and tipped with fried eggs, onions, cream, avocado and cheese.ย

 Plate of chilaquiles with red sauce, avocado slices, fried egg topped with queso fresco, red onion and lots of cilantro.
+Grueslayer @Wikipedia, CC BY-SA 4.0

 Restaurants Near the Port